Pickpocket Scams in Milan, Italy

 - Here’s another one, at a popular tourist site, a young girl may approach you and stand very close.
 In one hand she is carrying a cardboard sign and attempting to tell you something in Italian, in the other hand she has your wallet from your pocket…hidden behind her cardboard sign.
 Pickpockets scams in Italy are not necessarily unique to Italy, they are perpetrated in European cities too.

 - Motor coaches are always popular hunting grounds for tourists, especially routes that connect the airport and main train station.
 Once you depart the coach with your laptop bag or camera in one hand and your recently collected luggage in the other, a thief asks you a question in Italian.
 While you are trying to decipher what the person needs, an accomplice moves past you possibly even bumping into you, and lifts one of your bags you momentarily placed on the ground.

 Thefts at Milan Central Station

-Theft Video at Milan Airport
+Theft Video at the Milan, Italy Airport

 This is a video of a theft from a traveler at the Milan, Italy airport.
 Always keep an eye on your luggage, no matter how close it is to you.